bcholmes/StarTrek2d20/README.md

 ### Without Visual Studio

 1. Open a command prompt in the WebTools/ folder and type ```npm install``` to install node modules.
-2. Create the master script using the ```npm run package``` command
+2. Start the development server using the ```npm run start``` command
-3. Open the index.html file in a browser
+3. Once the development server starts, it should automatically open http://localhost:3000 in your browser

-The master script will be generated in the dist/ folder.
+## Building the Production Version

+1. Open a command prompt in the WebTools/ folder and type ```npm install``` to install node modules.
+2. Build the assets using the ```npm run build``` command

+The build process creates a series of files in the WebTools/build folder.
+Upload the contents of the WebTools/build folder to a web server, and you're done.

 ## Contributing
 Contributions are welcome.
 Use a PR to get your changes into the master branch.